Can you mix breast milk and formula? Do these two liquids play well together?

 Let’s have a look at the ins and outs of mixing it up.

-Though you can mix breast milk and formula in the same bottle (we’ll get to that later), it’s usually preferable to try other methods of combo feeding first.
+Though you can mix breast milk and formula in the same bottle (we’ll get to that later), it’s usually preferable to try other methods of combination feeding first.

 Let’s take a look at the two most popular ways: